PabloSR06/mcp-google-calendar/README.md

 Gets the current date and time in ISO 8601 format.
 Useful for references when creating or searching for events.

 Parameters:
-- `timezone`: String (optional) - Timezone in IANA format (e.g., America/New_York, Europe/Madrid).
-Defaults to 'Atlantic/Canary'.
+- `timezone`: String (optional) - Timezone in IANA format (e.g., Atlantic/Canary, America/New_York, Asia/Tokyo).
+Defaults to `DEFAULT_TIMEZONE` from .env or 'Atlantic/Canary'.

 Returns:
 - Current date and time information including ISO 8601 format, timestamp, local time, and timezone details